Trevor McFur in the Crescent Galaxy: Development

 The project entered development under the codename Side Shooter at the same time as Cybermorph.
 Ginner had ideas for a shooter while Atari wanted a mascot similar to Mario or Sonic the Hedgehog, resulting in Trevor McFur's creation and the game becoming Trevor McFur in the Crescent Galaxy.
-West joined Atari in June 1993 as a temp-to-hire and later became a full-time employee.
-West began working on the game, animating some of the enemies and bosses.
+Wigren stated that McBride was responsible for incorporating Trevor McFur into the game.
+To achieve a competitive appearance, Wigren suggested to an Atari vice president converting 3D animations into sprites, to which the vice president agreed, and Hampton worked with the animation team to convert their assets into pre-rendered sprites.
+Wigren created the backgrounds, while West animated some of the enemies and bosses.
 It was one of West's first works in the video game industry, before becoming involved in titles such as the unreleased Black ICE\White Noise for the Atari Jaguar CD and 2000's The Sims.
+The cover art was illustrated by Tsai.

 Ginner believed creating a game design document long in advance was a waste of time as most games turned out different from their initial concepts.
 He said preferred doing things "on the fly".
+Hampton was unhappy with the game's direction and wanted to implement changes to the gameplay, but Ginner refused to make them.
 Rudis complained to Atari staffer Leonard Tramiel that the team needed more gameplay variety for the levels, but Leonard said that side-scrollers were too dynamic to justify it.
 The team was given a short deadline to meet the Jaguar's launch before other consoles were released.
 As the release date approached, Ginner had no more control over the design and mainly polished existing content.
 This resulted in missing content such as secret areas and items, advanced weaponry, and more detailed gameplay elements.
 Ginner has since considered Crescent Galaxy as the game he is the least proud of, expressing disappointment with his faltered chance to make an original game.
 Burgess stated that the game was "built on an evolving platform that was hard to program, with early development features, and a highly inexperienced game development organization at the time".
+Hampton regretted not being able to implement the gameplay changes he wanted to make Crescent Galaxy a decent title.